Emily Graslie: Prehistoric Road Trip

 In May 2019, Graslie announced that she would be producing and hosting a 3-hour series, on paleontology in the American Midwest, for PBS and WTTW; filming took place throughout 2019.
 Its title, Prehistoric Road Trip, and a summer 2020 airdate were announced in July 2019.
 The episodes aired June 17-July 1, 2020.

+National Institutes of Health

+In 2024, Graslie began a project with the National Institutes of Health to "create videos sharing and demystifying work from the largest medical research organization in the world."
+In January 2025, she received an email telling her that the project was on hold until further notice.
+Graslie has stated that she has not been compensated for any of the preproduction work she did in 2024.

 Species named in Graslie's honor

 In recognition of her science education efforts, a butterfly species, Wahydra graslieae, was named in her honor.
 The species is a grass skipper discovered in Ecuador.

 Andy Warren, senior collections manager of the Florida Museum of Natural History's McGuire Center for Lepidoptera and Biodiversity, said "We thought that after spending years explaining why specimens are important and bringing natural history collections to the attention of the public, Emily was definitely someone who should have a bug named after her."